-Every patient will progress at different rates; generally a return to work program will begin within 6-12 weeks of surgery date depending on what your occupation is.
-A return to work program may be set up for you, this may include modified duties or shortened hours.
-It is very important you follow the program set up by your rehab team, returning to work too quickly or without proper training can cause issues with recovery or cause re-injury.
+Every patient will progress differently, generally a return to work program will begin within 6-12 weeks of surgery.
+This will depend on what your occupation is.
+A return to work program may be set up for you, this may include modified duties or hours.
+It is very important to follow the program set up by your therapy team, returning to work too quickly or without proper training can cause issues with recovery or cause re-injury.